 Many women face breast tenderness, bloating, acne, water retention, depression, foggy thinking, irritability and headaches prior to their menstrual period; this is known as PMS.
-Evening Primrose Oil has been used in many studies, though many of those studies are incomplete and some did not use placebo groups.
 There have been four double-blind, crossover, controlled trials, showing significant positive results in reducing PMS by using 3-4 grams of EPO a day.
 Results show a marked improvement in the reduction of headaches, foggy thinking, clumsiness, depression, irritability, bloating, and breast tenderness.

 If you are a woman who suffers from PMS EPO may be safely combined with other herbs such as Vitex to help alleviate PMS symptoms.

 EPO has been used by herbalists for hundreds of years to increase cervical mucous.
 Cervical fluid is necessary for allowing the sperm to swim freely through the cervix.
 Some women have low to no cervical fluid, so it is harder for the sperm to move through the vagina.
 Cervical fluid is more alkaline than the slightly acid vaginal environment.
 Sperm are nourished and thrive in cervical fluid and if there is not enough the sperm may not be able to survive the journey to the awaiting egg.